 The Temple-Tsinghua LL.M. program is the most renowned cooperative legal education program in China, having been recognized by both the U.S. and Chinese governments.
 The U.S. Senate stated that Temple “has succeeded in furthering the goal of promoting collaborative legal exchanges between the United States and China.”
 Similarly, President Jiang Zemin noted the program’s “lofty mission in educating qualified legal professionals in China.”

-In addition, the program provides students with the opportunity to exchange views with U.S. judges, including a private meeting with the U.S. Supreme Court during the summer session in Philadelphia.
+In addition, the program provides students with the opportunity to exchange views with U.S. judges, including visits to U.S. courts during the summer session in Philadelphia.
 Students also benefit from the program’s broad alumni network in China and around the world.

-The unique strengths of the program include the broad-ranging faculty expertise, comprehensive and practice-oriented courses, and extensive resources available at both Tsinghua and Temple.
-The program’s curriculum offers rich insight into U.S. law, thus allowing students to enhance their reasoning process and develop analytical skills while improving their ability to engage in international legal practice.
+The unique strengths of the program include broad-ranging faculty expertise, comprehensive and practice-oriented courses, and extensive resources available at both Tsinghua and Temple.
+The program’s curriculum offers rich insight into U.S. law, allowing students to enhance their reasoning process and develop analytical skills while improving their ability to succeed in international legal practice.